We're an affiliate

 Cats that are diagnosed with general anxiety may benefit from anti-anxiety medications and supplements that are to be prescribed by your veterinarian.
 Supplements are usually in the form of cat treats, so you will not have any problem administering it to your cat.

 You can also try diffusers that disperse synthetic cat pheromones that will mimic the pheromone released by mother cats while nursing kittens.
-You can learn more about cat anxiety and how to calm them with our previous article.

 5 Steps To Prevent Over-grooming